scottfreeland/Movies-ETL/README.md

 ## Results
 After accomplishing the extraction, transformation, and loading process of movie data from various sources into one source, the participants at the hack-a-thon are now able to analyze the data on their own in SQL.
 To show the sheer size of the data now available to the partipants, I've included references below.

-First is a count of all the rows in the table, which consists of all the movie information, merged cleanly from both Wikipedia and MoviesLens movie data.
+First is a count of all the rows in the table which consists of all the movie information.
+This table is a cleanly merged table, pulling information from both Wikipedia and MoviesLens movie data.
 Here are the number of movies we have movie information on:

 ![Movies Query](Resources/movies_query.png)

-And here below is a count of the compilation of all of the different movie ratings and reviews made availables, from the MoviesLens website.
+And here below is a count of the compilation of all of the different movie ratings and reviews made available, from the MoviesLens website.

 ![Ratings Query](Resources/ratings_query.png)

+The hack-a-thon is set to commence.
+The data analysis can begin!